goshiphq/goship-cms/content/blog/what-does-customs-broker-do-and-do-you-need-one.md

   use a customs broker.
 postedAt: 1560315627000
 news: false
-description: To make importing and customs clearance easier and faster, companies can use a customs broker.
+description: The appropriate customs clearance can upgrade your business to the international shipping level.
+Learn how to effectively ship cross-border with the help of customs brokers.
-altText: customs broker
+altText: customs broker, customs brokers, customs brokerage, customs clearance, international shipping, how to ship internationally, how to ship cross-border
 image: https://storage.googleapis.com/goshiprepo/prod/blog/images/what-does-customs-broker-do-and-do-you-need-one.jpg
 ---
 Most companies start their business on a local level, but once you have a good trade flow, you may consider [expanding to international trade](https://www.goship.com/blog/shipping-to-canada-from-the-us/).
 With the spike in e-commerce shops and giant retail platforms, it has become much easier to spread products beyond the border.
 However, customs clearance remains a challenging and complex procedure.
 To make importing and customs clearance easier and faster, companies can use a customs broker.